temporalio/documentation/docs-src/typescript/security.md

 Two classes in the SDK connect to the Temporal Server: the [Worker](https://typescript.temporal.io/api/classes/worker.Worker) and the client [Connection](https://typescript.temporal.io/api/classes/client.Connection/).
 When instantiating either of them, you can choose whether to connect securely.

-- In order to connect to the server using TLS, set a _truthy_ value (`true` or [TLSConfig](https://typescript.temporal.io/api/interfaces/client.TLSConfig) for custom options) in the `tls` configuration option.
+- To connect to the server using TLS, set a _truthy_ value (`true` or [TLSConfig](https://typescript.temporal.io/api/interfaces/client.TLSConfig) for custom options) in the `tls` configuration option.
 - Use [`ServerOptions.tls`](https://typescript.temporal.io/api/interfaces/worker.ServerOptions#tls) when [creating](https://typescript.temporal.io/api/classes/worker.Worker/#create) a new Worker and [`ConnectionOptions.tls`](https://typescript.temporal.io/api/interfaces/client.ConnectionOptions#tls) for the [`Connection`](https://typescript.temporal.io/api/classes/client.Connection) constructor.
 - The client connection also accepts [gRPC credentials](https://grpc.github.io/grpc/node/grpc.credentials.html) at [`ConnectionOptions.credentials`](https://typescript.temporal.io/api/interfaces/client.ConnectionOptions#tls) as long as `tls` is not also specified.